OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 When monitoring the pasteboards, there is several details that may be dynamically retrieved:

-- Obtain pasteboard name by hooking `pasteboardWithName:create:` and inspecting its input parameters or `pasteboardWithUniqueName` and inspecting its return value
+- Obtain pasteboard name by hooking `pasteboardWithName:create:` and inspecting its input parameters or `pasteboardWithUniqueName` and inspecting its return value.
 - Get the first available pasteboard item: e.g. for strings use `string` method.
-Or use any of the other methods for the [standard data types](https://developer.apple.com/documentation/uikit/uipasteboard?language=objc#1654275 "Getting and Setting Pasteboard Items of Standard Data Types")
+Or use any of the other methods for the [standard data types](https://developer.apple.com/documentation/uikit/uipasteboard?language=objc#1654275 "Getting and Setting Pasteboard Items of Standard Data Types").
-- Get the number of items with `numberOfItems`
+- Get the number of items with `numberOfItems`.
-- Check for existence of standard data types with the [convenience methods](https://developer.apple.com/documentation/uikit/uipasteboard?language=objc#2107142 "Checking for Data Types on a Pasteboard"), e.g. `hasImages`, `hasStrings`, `hasURLs` (starting in iOS 10)
+- Check for existence of standard data types with the [convenience methods](https://developer.apple.com/documentation/uikit/uipasteboard?language=objc#2107142 "Checking for Data Types on a Pasteboard"), e.g. `hasImages`, `hasStrings`, `hasURLs` (starting in iOS 10).
 - Check for other data types (typically UTIs) with [`containsPasteboardTypes:inItemSet:`](https://developer.apple.com/documentation/uikit/uipasteboard/1622100-containspasteboardtypes?language=objc "UIPasteboard containsPasteboardTypes:inItemSet:").
 You may inspect for more concrete data types like, for example an picture as public.png and public.tiff ([UTIs](https://developer.apple.com/documentation/mobilecoreservices/uttype?language=objc "MobileCoreServices UTType")) or for custom data such as com.mycompany.myapp.mytype.
 Remember that, in this case, only those apps that *declare knowledge* of the type are able to understand the data written to the pasteboard.
 This is the same as we have seen in the "UIActivity Sharing" section.
 Retrieve them using [`itemSetWithPasteboardTypes:`](https://developer.apple.com/documentation/uikit/uipasteboard/1622071-itemsetwithpasteboardtypes?language=objc "UIPasteboard itemSetWithPasteboardTypes:") and setting the corresponding UTIs.
-- Check for excluded or expiring items by hooking `setItems:options:` and inspecting its options for `UIPasteboardOptionLocalOnly` or `UIPasteboardOptionExpirationDate`
+- Check for excluded or expiring items by hooking `setItems:options:` and inspecting its options for `UIPasteboardOptionLocalOnly` or `UIPasteboardOptionExpirationDate`.

 If only looking for strings you may want to use objection's command `ios pasteboard monitor`: